dynamicforms/vue-forms/docs/examples/messages-widget.md

 ## Key Features

-- **Flexible Message Types**: Supports strings, validation errors, markdown, and custom components
+- **Flexible Message Types**: Supports strings, validation errors, markdown, and custom components.
+In addition, all of these can also be passed as a function returning these types to allow for dynamic resolution such as i18n.
 - **Customizable Styling**: Multiple ways to apply CSS classes
 - **Markdown Support**: Rich text formatting when VueMarkdown is available
 - **Validation Integration**: Works seamlessly with form validation errors